tassoevan/prototype/README.md

 Release notes
 -------------
+* Version 1.2.0
+  * Only closures are acceptable for calls
+  * Added method Prototype::closure() to transform callables in closures
+  * Added method Prototype::serializeClosure() to serialize closures
+  * Removed closure pool for prototype serialization

 * Version 1.1.0
   * Added support for deal with the prototypes as closures
   * Added IteratorAggregate interface
-  * Remove restriction to closures; now, all callable types are supported
+  * Removed restriction to closures; now, all callable types are supported